-Since I have the type of work that has allowed me to watch my daughter while my wife goes to her "regular" job I thought I had some awareness of what I was getting into but I really had no idea.
+Since I have the type of work that has allowed me to spend a lot of time with my daughter I had some awareness of what I was getting into but I really had no idea.
 I packed light (one little camera and some clothes) but the carseat, bags of toys, Crayons and stickers, and other assorted kid things pushed it to the baggage equivalent of at least three or four adults.
 Thankfully my sister said she'd meet me outside of D.C. and we could drive my aunt's SUV the rest of the way up so that was a big help.
 There was still about five hours of driving and a few hours of airport and flying time but it still seemed manageable.
 The eleven hours each way that it actually took was less "manageable."

 Anyway, there had been some talk about Grandma potentially moving to a retirement home and after a whirlwind of last minute arrangements she moved in to "The Ritz" as she called it.
 This all happened the weekend before we arrived which left her house somewhat empty and slightly surreal.